ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 As it turns out, this is a really bad place subscribe to anything.
 Every time a new user is connected, it'll subscribe to event observables again (even if we're already subscribed).
 This meant every new update was broadcasted repeatedly, matching the number of users.

-Here's where it should've looked like all along:
+Here's what it should've looked like all along:

 <script src="https://gist.github.com/mcgill-a/93aa75c0538b6feef73f85349adca409.js"></script>